airamez/Python/README.md

-# This is a complete course of coding using python as programming language
+# This is a complete course of coding using python as programming language.
 # The goal of this course is to fill the gap of books and tutorials about coding focusing on practical application of the fundamentals topics

 ## Why python: Google :P